- Results are here.

 - Juniors and students – £4.00

 Results will be published here after the event.
-There may be a local WiFi results service at Registration / Download.
+There may be interim results during the event at the same link.

 Contact / Officials